 Regardless of which method you choose to hang your rug on the wall, there are some important tips to note.

 Rugs should never be hung directly above or very near a heat source (such as a heat vent or fireplace).

 Rugs should never be hung by nailing or pinning them to the wall.
 The weight of the rug pulling against the nails will cause stress on the fibers and will irreparably damage the rug.

 Whether you display the fringe or tuck it behind the rug out of sight is up to you.
-Personally, I dislike the look of fringe hanging over the top of the rug, so I would opt to tuck it in, but it is a personal choice.
+Personally, we dislike the look of fringe hanging over the top of the rug, so we would opt to tuck it in, but it is a personal choice.